Echinopsis pachanoi: Cultivation

 Echinopsis pachanoi is hardy in USDA hardiness zones 8b to 10.
-The range of minimum temperatures in which it is known to grow is between -9.4 °C and 10 °C. Because it grows naturally in the Andes at high altitude and with high rainfall, it can for a day or two withstand temperatures far below that of many other cacti if they are dry.
+The range of minimum temperatures in which it is known to grow is between -9.4 °C and 10 °C. Because it grows naturally at high altitudes in the Andes, it can withstand temperatures far below those of many other cacti for a day or two if the soil remains dry.
 It requires fertile, free-draining soil.
 A good soil mix includes an inorganic lightweight substrate such as pumice or perlite.
 Plants grow up to 30 cm per year.
 They are susceptible to fungal diseases if over-watered, but are not nearly as sensitive as many other cacti, especially in warm weather when they are in their growth phase.
 They can be sunburned and display a yellowing chlorotic reaction to overexposure to sunlight.

-In winter, plants will etiolate, or become thin, due to lower levels of light.
+In winter, plants can etiolate, or become thin, due to lower levels of light.
 This may be problematic if the etiolated zone is not sufficiently strong to support future growth as the cactus may break in strong winds.
+To avoid etiolation, growers who overwinter plants indoors sometimes induce winter dormancy by keeping plants cool and dry, which halts growth until spring.

 In Oaxaca, Mexico, they are commonly planted close together to make an impenetrable cactus fence.
+In Peru, a San Pedro cactus planted by a house entrance is popularly believed to protect the home.

 Propagation from cuttings

 Like many other plants, Echinopsis pachanoi can be propagated from cuttings.
 The result is a genetic clone of the parent plant.
-It is therefore a popular method of propagating highly prized cultivars, sometimes by grafting small cuttings onto fast-growing cultivars like the Predominant Cultivar (PC).
+It is therefore a popular method of propagating highly prized cultivars, sometimes by grafting small cuttings onto fast-growing cultivars like the Predominant Cultivar (PC), or onto other columnar cacti including Echinopsis species and Myrtillocactus geometrizans.
 Some names of cultivars that are highly prized by cactus collectors are Ogunbodede, Vilcabamba A, and Yowie.
+Comparable named cultivars exist for the closely related Echinopsis lageniformis, which are likewise propagated by grafting.

 A cactus column can be also laid on its side on the ground (like a log), and eventually roots will sprout from it and grow into the ground.
 After time, sprouts will form and cactus columns will grow upward out of it along its length.